|People submitted numerous examples on how they are Finding Steady Ground through the 7 behaviors. Here’s a sample:

 Read more testimonials on how implementing these behaviors helps.

-#2: I will get together with some people face-to-face to support each other and make sure we stay in motion.
+#2: I will make human-to-human connection with another person and make sure we stay in motion.

 Why is this important?

 When we feel overwhelmed, we may shut down entirely.
 The support of others can help us find balance so we can take thoughtful, compassionate action.

 However, the quality matters.
 If our conversations center only on how bad things are or what else we should be doing, this rarely helps.
 Heaping guilt on ourselves for everything we’re not doing isn’t a great long-term motivator (just ask anyone who has ever tried a diet!).

 Noticing steps we are taking and affirming that motion makes it more possible for us to keep moving ahead.
 Motion breeds motion.
 We want to clear a path for moving forward, rather than blocking it with lots of worries and “shoulds”.

 In the face of large-scale problems, holding on to our own agency is key.
 We may feel scared and upset and mad.
 But together we can help each other notice our resilience, brainstorm new possibilities, find our way to larger efforts, and stay in motion.